 The highlight of 2018 was the in Tehran and Isfahan.
 The aim of the event was to bring Iranian scientists closer to the German research infrastructure and to initiate new bilateral research projects.
 Under the leadership of the BMBF, German research and intermediary organisations, universities and colleges were represented with 58 participants.
 The Day of German Sciences thus represented one of the largest delegations ever led by the BMBF.
 This impressive testimony to the broad interest of the German research landscape in cooperation with Iran was mirrored by the Iranian hosts: Around 550 Iranians took part in the event, representing a cross-section of the Iranian research landscape.

-In May 2019, the BMBF organised a multi-day workshop for selected participants from the Ministry of Science, the Ministry of Energy and Water MoE, and the NRI Research Institute assigned to the MoE.
+In May 2019, the BMBF organised a multi-day workshop for selected participants from the Ministry of Science, the Ministry of Energy (MoE), and the Niroo Research Institute (NRI) assigned to the MoE.
 The aim of the workshop was to convey contemporary forms of research management.

-In December 2018, the Federal Ministry of Education and Research (BMBF) published the for bilateral funding of project-related mobility.
+In December 2018, the BMBF published the for bilateral funding of project-related mobility.
 The projects selected for funding on the Iranian side are funded by the MSRT or the MoHME depending on the thematic focus.
 The respective project management agencies are entrusted with the implementation of the projects on both the German and Iranian sides.
-In Germany this is the DLR-PT, in Iran it is the Center for International Scientific Cooperation (CISC) for the MSRT and the National Institute for Health Research (NIMAD) for the MoHME.
+In Germany this is DLR-PT, the project management agency of the German Aerospace Center, in Iran it is the Centre for International Scientific Cooperation (CISC) for the MSRT and the National Institute for Medical Research Development (NIMAD) for the MoHME.
 A total of 26 bilateral project proposals from the fields of environmental, biodiversity, bioeconomy and health research were selected for funding.

 An important thematic focus of German-Iranian cooperation is in the area of risk and disaster research.
 In addition to natural disasters, epidemiological risks are also considered.
 In line with this focus, the INCREASE-HEALTH-CORONA project was launched in April 2020.
 The project aims to carry out real-time analyses of national and international measures to combat COVID-19.
 Taking into account a copmrehensive set of benchmarks as well as the complex associated risks and vulnerabilities (economic, social, cultural), practices to combat the epidemic are analysed comprehensively and taking into account a variety of measures.
 Best practices will be identified and applied in Iran in a way that is sensitive to its cultural and economic environment, taking into account economic, social and cultural consequences and offering support for decision making.